PaulKoumedzro/PaulKoumedzro/README.md

 ## Objective
-Motivated technology enthusiast with a strong passion for cybersecurity, seeking to transition into the field as a Junior Penetration Tester.
-Eager to apply my skills in identifying vulnerabilities and enhancing digital security measures, while continuously learning and contributing to a dynamic team.
-Committed to staying updated on industry trends and best practices to protect organizations from emerging threats.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills